Dantedanette0/apriori-implementation/README.md

-# Synthetic Apriori Project
+# Apriori Project

-This repository implements the Apriori algorithm from scratch in Python and demonstrates its use on synthetic transactional datasets.
+This repository implements the Apriori algorithm from scratch in Python using synthetic data that I generate in the generate_data.py file.

 ## Features